Unit Metric Case Studies

 }

-📘 Please Note: In this example, we are using both a custom dimension, and a CloudZero default dimension of Region.
-As you can see in the example above, when using a default dimension you should not provide the custom: prefix.
+Note that in this example, both a Custom Dimension and a CloudZero default dimension of Region are used.
+As you can see in the preceding example, when you are using a default Dimension you should not provide the custom: prefix.

-Case Study 5: Dimensions defined from associated dimensions
+Company 5 has Dimensions defined from associated dimensions.

 Scenario

-Company 6 wants to analyze their cost per API call broken out by Customer.
-It’s a simple filtered metric situation.
+Company 5 wants to analyze their cost per API call broken out by Customer.
+This is a simple filtered metric situation.

 Example shape of their https://api.cloudzero.com/unit-cost/v1/telemetry/metric/my-customer-ids stream: